webdevfe/Web-Development/README.md

 e: jorawebdev@gmail.com

 ## Professional Experience
 I'm a Web Developer and UI Architect with a solid technical experience building web applications in San Francisco Bay Area.
-I work with large clients like Google or small startup teams with no name... yet.
+As a consultant, I work with large clients like Google or small startup teams with no name... yet.
 I always keep my skills fresh by staying on the top of the latest technologies, industry trends and practices.
 I'd like to learn your needs and how I can help you.
 Please reach out.

 * 18 + years of solid web development experience
 * I work with modern technologies